val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 But let's throw in a <b>tag</b>.
 ```

-~~(Github Wiki pages don't seem to support syntax highlighting, so the above won't be colourful (the strings are not red, for example).~~ Try it out in a *Markdown Here* email or a Github Markdown README or Github Issue -- you can preview a new Issue without submitting it.)
+Try it out in a *Markdown Here* email or a Github Markdown README or Github Issue -- you can preview a new Issue without submitting it.)

 Again, to see what languages are available for highlighting, and how to write those language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).